 On motorways and dual carriageways automatic cars can be much smoother too, many automatic cars will have a cruise control option allowing you to take your foot off the pedals altogether.
 A feature that manual cars do not have.

 Manual cars provide drivers with more control than automatic cars.
 They are quicker from a standing start and are usually much easier to handle in extreme conditions, for example snow and ice.

-In Europe, automatic cars tend to be more expensive than manual cars as they are far less common.
-The automatic transmission gearbox is also far more complex and therefore automatic cars cost more to produce.
+In Europe, automatic cars tend to be more expensive than manual cars; the automatic transmission gearbox is far more complex and therefore automatic cars cost more to produce.